Improve SEO with Social Sharing Cards

 name="description"

-content="This article talks about how to make links to your website look awesome on social media."
+content="This article explains how to make links to your website look good when shared."

 />